rheslip/Twisty-2-MIDIController/README.md

 **Slot** - selects the slot number 1-16 to save the current configuration to.

 **Action** - select Load to load an already saved configuration from the selected slot.
-Save to save the current configuration to the selected slot.
-Format to reformat the LittleFS partition - this will ERASE ALL previously saved configurations.
+Save will save the current configuration to the selected slot.
+Format will reformat the LittleFS partition - this will ERASE ALL previously saved configurations.

 **Confirm** - select Yes to confirm the selected action.
-The app will NOT warn you if you are about to overwrite an existing configuration.
-If Yes is selected the requested action will be performed, a success/fail message will appear and the Save?load Menu will exit.
+The app will **NOT** warn you if you are about to overwrite an existing configuration.
+If Yes is selected the requested action will be performed, a success/fail message will appear and the Save/load Menu will exit.

 **Note** You will get an error message if you attempt to load a configuration slot that hasn't previously been saved to.